December 27, 2019

-As Bob Dylan once said, “The time’s they are a-changin.”
+As Bob Dylan once said, “The time’s they are a-changing.”
 The digital-information age has given power to the buyer like we have never seen before in human history.
 Information is leverage and as a society we have stood up and said we aren’t paying for things we aren’t using.

 Cable companies have asked us for years to buy big gawdy packages with channels we never watch.
 Our response was to cut cords.
 The music industry wanted us to buy full albums even if we only enjoyed a few songs. iTunes and other streaming services liberated us so that we could buy just the music that we wanted.
-In the case of sales organizations that were paying for lead generation services, they were paying for time spent as opposed to the results.
+In the case of sales organisations that were paying for lead generation services, they were paying for time spent as opposed to the results.
 The answer was the pay per lead model.

 Sales is a results-oriented game.
 Why should the very foundation of it, lead generation, be any different?
 The answer my friends, is that it shouldn’t.